npr99/URSC645/Admin/URSC645_ContributorGuide.md

 ## Anaconda - Helps manage versions of Python and Packages
 Python is an open source software which requires users to manage the various versions and add-on packages.
 Anaconda provides the tools for managing your Python environment.

-Download the latest Miniconda3 installer for Windows from the Miniconda web page or Anaconda3 installer from Anaconda page
+Download the latest Miniconda3 installer from the Miniconda web page or Anaconda3 installer from Anaconda page

 https://docs.conda.io/en/latest/miniconda.html